aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Specifying Row Heights

 The height of a table row is controlled using height and height rule properties.
-These can be set differently for each row in the table which enables for wide control over the height of each row.
+These can be set differently for each row in the table which allows for wide control over the height of each row.
 In Aspose.Words these are represented by the [RowFormat.Height](https://apireference.aspose.com/words/java/com.aspose.words/rowformat#Height) and [RowFormat.HeightRule](https://apireference.aspose.com/words/java/com.aspose.words/rowformat#HeightRule) properties of the given [Row](https://apireference.aspose.com/words/java/com.aspose.words/row).

 |HeightRule Value|Description|
 | :- | :- |